FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 image: blogs/authorization-code-grant-asp-net/securing-asp-net-app-oauth.png
 category: blog
 tags: client-netcore tutorial tutorial-netcore
-updated_date: 2021-10-14
+updated_date: 2021-10-07
 excerpt_separator: "<!--more-->"
 ---

-Previously, we used .NET Core to [build a command line tool](https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client) to add users to a FusionAuth user identity management system.
+Previously, we used .NET Core to [build a command line tool](/blog/2020/04/28/dot-net-command-line-client) to add users to a FusionAuth user identity management system.
 In this tutorial, we'll build out a web application with a protected page.
 We'll use Razor Pages and have both login and logout happen against FusionAuth, using the Authorization Code grant.

 <!--more-->

-{% include _callout-important.liquid content="This code and tutorial has been updated in October 2021.
-There is also a [new tutorial](/blog/2021/10/14/securing-asp-netcore-razor-pages-app-with-oauth-update/). "%}
+{% include _callout-tip.liquid content="This code and tutorial has been updated in October 2021."%}

 ## Configuring FusionAuth

 You should already have FusionAuth up and running.
-If you don't, head over to the previous post "[Creating a user in FusionAuth with a .NET Core CLI Client](https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client)" for instructions on downloading and installing FusionAuth.
+If you don't, head over to the previous post "[Creating a user in FusionAuth with a .NET Core CLI Client](/blog/2020/04/28/dot-net-command-line-client)" for instructions on downloading and installing FusionAuth.
 You'll also need to create the application.
 After that, if you want to skip building the CLI client, you can just create a user in the admin user interface.

 We are going to make a few changes to the FusionAuth configuration to allow integration with the ASP.Net Core web application.

 First, we're going to create a new signing key.
 There's a list of [supported algorithms](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Supported-Algorithms) that work with the open source identity project we're using, but currently [symmetric algorithms are not supported](https://github.com/IdentityModel/IdentityModel.AspNetCore/issues/102)--I love the honesty of the library maintainer: "Don't use symmetric keys is the easy answer."
 Using the default HMAC key resulted in a `SecurityTokenSignatureKeyNotFoundException` and there was no easy way to change the `SignatureProvider`.
-Luckily, FusionAuth supports [different key types](https://fusionauth.io/docs/v1/tech/apis/keys#generate-a-key), so let's generate an asymmetric key to use to sign our JSON Web Tokens (JWTs).
+Luckily, FusionAuth supports [different key types](/docs/v1/tech/apis/keys#generate-a-key), so let's generate an asymmetric key to use to sign our JSON Web Tokens (JWTs).

 To generate the key, go to "Settings" then to "Key Master".
 In the upper right hand corner, click on the dropdown next to "Import Public Key" and choose "Generate RSA".
 Use a descriptive name like "For dotnetcore" and leave the rest of defaults and click "Submit".
 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-keypair.png" alt="A new RSA keypair in FusionAuth." class="img-fluid" figure=false %}